 The recommended logic first resets differential pressure setpoint to maximum before resetting chilled water supply temperature setpoint down towards design.
 Parametric plant analysis performed in a variety of climate zones during the development of ASHRAE’s “Fundamentals of Design and Control of Central Chilled-Water Plants” Self-Directed Learning Course showed that the pump energy penalty incurred with this approach is more than offset by chiller energy savings resulting from keeping the chilled water supply temperature setpoint as high as possible.

 Engineers may nonetheless adjust the CHW Plant Reset loop mapping based on unique project constraints.
-For plants with very low design CHW delta-Ts (<12°F) and high pump heads (>120 ft) it may be advisable to overlap the resets—e.g., reset DP setpoint from 0% to 75% loop output and CHWST setpoint from 25% to 100% loop output—instead of fully resetting CHWST setpoint up before beginning to lower resetting pump DP setpoint down.
+For plants with very low design CHW delta-Ts (<[UNITS [7°C] [12°F]] and high pump heads (>[UNITS [37 m] [120 ft]]) it may be advisable to overlap the resets—e.g., reset DP setpoint from 0% to 75% loop output and CHWST setpoint from 25% to 100% loop output—instead of fully resetting CHWST setpoint up before beginning to lower resetting pump DP setpoint down.

 From 0% loop output to 50% loop output, reset DP setpoint from CHW-DPmin to CHWP-DPmax.